 The Saskatchewan Indigenous Mentorship Network – An Overview

-The Saskatchewan Indigenous Mentorship Network is a program aimed at sustaining a network of Indigenous graduate students, new investigators, and established scholars in Saskatchewan.
+The Saskatchewan Indigenous Mentorship Network was a program aimed at sustaining a network of Indigenous graduate students, new investigators, and established scholars in Saskatchewan.

-Since 2018, the Saskatchewan Indigenous Mentorship Network (SK-IMN) has been supporting Indigenous graduate students and new investigators in Saskatchewan by providing significant funding supports for students, creating and hosting networking and professional development events based on student needs, and communicating external opportunities on a regular basis.
-The SK-IMN is one of eight Networks across Canada, all of which have the goal of increasing graduate student and new investigator success in the fields of health and wellness, Indigenous studies, and community-based research.
+From 2017 to 2022, the Saskatchewan Indigenous Mentorship Network (SK-IMN) supported Indigenous graduate students and new investigators in Saskatchewan by providing significant funding supports for students, creating and hosting networking and professional development events based on student needs, and communicating external opportunities on a regular basis.
+The SK-IMN was one of eight Networks across Canada, all of which have the goal of increasing graduate student and new investigator success in the fields of health and wellness, Indigenous studies, and community-based research.

 Evaluating the Saskatchewan Indigenous Mentorship Network